 BMI does not take into account age, gender or muscle mass meaning muscular individuals with low body fat may be classed as overweight or obese (7).
-Some individuals may have a healthy BMI but still have excess stomach fat meaning you are still at risk of developing conditions such as heart disease (7).
+Some individuals may have a healthy BMI but still have excess stomach fat meaning, meaning they still face obesity health risks, such as heart disease (7).
 Therefore, measuring your waist is a good way to check you aren’t carrying too much fat around your stomach.

 The NHS (7) suggests following the below guidelines when measuring your waist:

 - Find the bottom of your ribs and the top of your hips.

 - Wrap a tape measure around your waist midway between these points.

 - Breathe out naturally before taking the measurement.

 The NHS also suggest, regardless of your height or BMI, you should try to lose weight if your waist is:

 - 80cm (31.5ins) or more for women